Awesome Things to do in Albania

 9. See the Flat Stone Roofs of the Gijrokaster Old Town

-This is a UNESCO world heritage site and is an adorable little town.
+This UNESCO world heritage site and adorable little town is one of the best places to visit in Albania.
 The old town dates back to around the 17th century and is known for its stone buildings.
 Even the roofs are impressively made from layers of flat stone.
 The castle has amazing views of the town and landscape beyond.
 There are also a bunch of cute cafes and restaurants in the streets of the old town.

 10. Soak in the Benja Hot Springs

 We came across the Benja thermal pools by accident and wow was it a great find!
 Around 6km up a winding road from the small town of Permet, you get to a river with an ancient bridge and some (man made) pools formed by layers of stones.
 The water is a pleasantly warm temperature and is heated by the geothermal activity beneath the ground.
 The smell in the area is not so appealing and is caused by the sulphur in the earth.
 But you quickly get used to it as you bathe with fantastic views.
 It's 200L ( around €1.50) for 2 people and car parking.
 You can also camp at the thermal pools overnight.